kalaolani/cassandra22x-ansible-backup-restore/README.md

 114M    /var/lib/cassandra/data

 cass1.deltakappa.com | CHANGED | rc=0 >>
-105M    /var/lib/cassandra/data
+105M    /var/lib/cassandra/data</code></p>

+### Requirements & Notes
-** Some of the parts of this solution are not yet optimized.
+Some of the parts of this solution are not yet optimized.
 This is literally the results of the  first run through by a newbie to Linux, Python, Ansible, Cassandra, and FOSS in general using one Datastax as a specification document: https://docs.datastax.com/en/archived/cassandra/2.1/cassandra/operations/ops_backup_restore_c.html
 Where working from these documents took the most focus... https://docs.datastax.com/en/archived/cassandra/2.1/cassandra/operations/ops_snapshot_restore_new_cluster.html https://docs.datastax.com/en/archived/cassandra/2.1/cassandra/operations/ops_backup_snapshot_restore_t.html#ops_backup_snapshot_restore_t

-** Ansible Configuration **
+### Ansible Configuration
+- /etc/ansible/ansible.cfg
+  - using the default (sample in repo)
+- /etc/ansible/hosts
-/etc/ansible/ansible.cfg - using the default (sample in repo) /etc/ansible/hosts - using the default plus this smaple environment (sample in repo)
+  - using the default plus this smaple environment (sample in repo)